-This selection of best Vietnam temples includes famous sites in the mega-cities of Hanoi, Ho Chi Minh and other remote areas like Ninh Binh, Quang Ninh, Khanh Hoa, Binh Thuan.
+This selection of the best Vietnam temples includes famous sites in the mega-cities of Hanoi, Ho Chi Minh and other remote areas like Ninh Binh, Quang Ninh, Khanh Hoa, Binh Thuan.
 Unlike other tourist attractions in Vietnam, most of the temples in Vietnam are free for travelers to visit, explore and cherish.
-Make sure you don’t miss out on these ten best ones in the country with its own unique legend about its culture, people and history during your Vietnam tours from India.
+Vietnamtour.in will make sure you don’t miss out on these ten best ones in the country with its own unique legend about its culture, people and history during your trip to Vietnam.

 The Most Famous Buddhist Temples in Vietnam